Wasserstein Distributionally Robust Risk-Sensitive Estimation via Conditional Value-at-Risk: Problem Formulation

 Rather than minimizing the \emph{mean squared error} (MSE), however, we adopt a risk-sensitive criterion based on the \emph{conditional value-at-risk} (CVaR), which measures the average loss in the upper tail of the loss distribution and therefore places greater emphasis on large estimation errors.
 The CVaR is formally defined as follows. \begin{defn} \rm Given a random vector $\bm{z} \sim P \in \Mcal(\Rset^d)$ and a Borel-measurable loss function $\ell:\Rset^d \rightarrow \Rset$, the \emph{conditional value-at-risk} (CVaR) of the loss $\ell(\bm{z})$ at a probability level $\alpha \in (0,1]$ is defined as:

 \end{defn}

 In this paper, we aim to find an affine estimator that minimizes the worst-case CVaR of the squared error loss over all probability distributions in the ambiguity set $\Pcal$, namely,

 This formulation subsumes several estimation frameworks as special cases.
 For example, when $\alpha = 1$, the CVaR of the squared error coincides with its expectation, and problem \eqref{eq:drrae} reduces to a distributionally robust mean squared error minimization problem of the kind studied in \cite{nguyen2023bridging,shafieezadeh2018wasserstein}.
-At the other extreme, as $\alpha \downarrow 0$, the CVaR converges to the essential supremum of the loss, so that \eqref{eq:drrae} approaches a robust estimation problem that minimizes the largest squared error that may be realized under any distribution in the ambiguity set.
+At the other extreme, as $\alpha \downarrow 0$, the CVaR converges to the essential supremum of the loss, so smaller values of $\alpha$ place greater emphasis on extreme estimation errors.
 Finally, when the ambiguity set radius is zero, problem \eqref{eq:drrae} reduces to an ``ambiguity-free'' CVaR minimization problem under the nominal distribution $P_0$.